Leadership & Scholarship Opportunities

 Opportunities for leadership positions and scholarships include:

-The OAFP Foundation’s Leroy A. Rodgers, MD, Preceptorship Program (Preceptorship Program) affords medical students the opportunity to explore the diverse and rewarding realities of family medicine under the guidance of a practicing family physician through a four-week rotation during the summer between the first and second year of medical school.
+The OAFP Foundation’s (Foundation) Leroy A. Rodgers, MD, Preceptorship Program (Preceptorship Program) affords medical students the opportunity to explore the diverse and rewarding realities of family medicine under the guidance of a practicing family physician through a four-week rotation during the summer between the first and second year of medical school.

 During these educational rotations students not only gain intensive exposure to family medicine’s whole person orientation – witnessing the continuous, comprehensive, and collaborative patient-centered care provided by family physicians; but, also experience and observe the difference family physicians make in the lives of the people in their communities.